shkhuz/shkhuz.github.io/aria/index.md

 # Aria Programming Language

-Aria is an experimental general-purpose programming language built to improve on C.
+Aria is an experimental low-level programming language built to improve on C.

 <a class="button extern-link" target="_blank" href="https://github.com/shkhuz/aria">GitHub</a>